Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

-Egyptians today still love their cats, and Egyptian breeds like the Sphynx and the Egyptian Mau still resemble their ancestors that were once the cats of the pharaohs.
-The Egyptians’ dedication to cats has proven that cats have been loyal companions to humans throughout the ages, and they will continue to be important to people all over the world for centuries to come.
+Egyptians today still love their cats, and Egyptian breeds like the Sphynx and the Egyptian Mau still resemble their ancestors, who were once the cats of the pharaohs.
+The Egyptians’ dedication to cats has proven that cats have been loyal companions to humans throughout the ages, and they will continue to be important to people worldwide for centuries to come.

 Featured Image Credit: LeaDigszammal, Shutterstock